TanStack/query/docs/src/pages/guides/migrating-to-react-query-4.md

 ### Consistent behavior for `cancelRefetch`

-The `cancelRefetch` can be passed to all functions that imperatively fetch a query, namely:
+The `cancelRefetch` option can be passed to all functions that imperatively fetch a query, namely:

 - `queryClient.refetchQueries`
 - `queryClient.invalidateQueries`